 Curabitur ullamcorper ultricies nisi.
 Nam eget dui.
 Etiam rhoncus.
 Maecenas tempus, tellus eget condimentum rhoncus, sem quam semper libero.

-The Aequo Fund will invest $5 million into real estate development projects led by Black, Brown, Women, and Immigrant developers, concentrated within five US cities: Baltimore, Buffalo, Philadelphia, Portland, and Richmond.
+The Aequo Fund has invested over $6.5 million into real estate development projects led by Black, Brown, Women, and Immigrant developers, concentrated within six US cities: Baltimore, Buffalo, Philadelphia, Portland ME, Memphis, and Richmond VA.
 In addition to a focus on increasing diversity in the development space, The Aequo fund is specifically interested in projects that create affordable housing inventory, foster stronger community ties, and leverage partnerships with community organizations.

 In addition to the capital allocated by the fund, The Aequo Fund is working towards